albinwwells/Raster-Basics/README.md

 Dependencies are automatically installed when `raster_basics` is downloaded via PyPI.
 Dependencies can otherwise be installed via the `requirements.txt` file.
 Download the file, navigate to it's directory in the terminal, and install dependencies by typing `pip install -r requirements.txt` or `conda install --file requirements.txt`.
 If creating a new conda environment for `raster_basics`, you may also need to `conda install pip` initially.
 This should install all the dependencies needed to run the `raster_basics` module.

 ## Using raster_basics
 The raster_basics module can be used in Jupyter Notebooks or any IDE.
 Simply import the desired functions to use them.
-An example of use can be found in the `rasterio_basics-package.ipynb`, `wolverine_index_site_method.ipynb`, and `gulkana_flux_gate_method.ipynb` notebooks.
+An example of use can be found in the `rasterio_basics-package.ipynb`, `velocity_reprojection.ipynb`, `wolverine_index_site_method.ipynb`, and `gulkana_flux_gate_method.ipynb` notebooks.

 ## Functions